Marconiadsf/gcp-series/README.md

 If you mapped folders of container to host you can open the folder in VSCode directly from your host machine as a workspace.
 Keep the terminal open after running the container, you are now inside the container.
-If you type ls you may see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt
+If you run ls you may see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt

 If you kept it only inside the container, you can open the folder in VSCode using the "Remote - Containers" extension: